Imranazeb/SampleProject/README.md

 Once built successfully, a web page will open up.
 The webpage can be accessed any time at [http://localhost:8080](http://localhost:8080).

 To create a superuser and access the admin interface, double-click on **container.2CREATESUPERUSER.bat**.
 As mentioned before, A superuser is created already with login admin and password pass123.
-Then, you may log in as admin using the URL [http://localhost:8080/admin](http://localhost:8080/admin).
+You may log in as admin using the URL [http://localhost:8080/admin](http://localhost:8080/admin).

 To stop the container, double-click **container.3STOP.bat**.
 To restart the container, use **container.4RESTART.bat**.
 To completely remove the container, dependencies, volumes, and temporary files, use **container.5CLEAN.bat**.